ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 5.md

 #### Practice Quiz Question: __ is where the overall architecture vision is broken into pieces and developed over a period of time
 Progressive Architecture development

+# A quick recap on key aspects of IaaS, PaaS, SaaS

+*Cloud Native Application* -> leverages a bunch of APIs from the cloud.
+Applications that are specifically designed to operate in cloud environments.

+*AWS Lambda* -> Allows you to deploy code without worrying about hardware

+## Key Aspects: IaaS

+Delivers on demand virtualized computing resources, such as server, storage and networking via internet

+Enterprise infrastructure as service

+No single point of failure

+## Key Aspects - PaaS
+simplifies application development by providing a platform and environment for developers to build, deploy and manage applications, abstracting away infrastructure concerns

+Managed services

+You have a console to monitor and identify application bottlenecks and help debugging

+Cloud APIs allow developers to interact with different cloud services

+Runtime -> how fast is your application running

+Billing thresholds to keep tabs on the expenditure

+*key point* -> you focus on your code, everything else is left to the cloud provider

+Platform as a service should be used as a layer, it contains dos and don'ts

+## Key Aspects - SaaS
+offers software applications through the internet via subscriptions, providing easy access without requiring installation or upkeep

+Allows for hosting and management of applications to a 3rd party provider

+3rd party provider is responsible for delivery